hasibul1670/hasibul1670/README.md

 {
   "name": "Hasibul Islam",
   "profession": "MERN Stack Web Developer",
-  "bio": "I count myself as a hardworking person.
-To pursue a challenging career in a competitive world where enthusiasm, honesty, hard work and passion will support me to grow myself as well as utilize my knowledge and expertise for professional development in the relevant field.", "skills": [
+   "bio": "I count myself as a hardworking person.\nTo pursue a challenging career in a competitive world where enthusiasm, honesty, hard work and passion will support me to grow myself as well as utilize my knowledge and expertise for professional development in the relevant field.", "skills": [
+  "skills": [
     "typescript",
     "JavaScript",